-Messenger is the first orbital mission around Mercury.
-More properly known as the MErcury Surface, Space ENvironment, GEochemistry, and Ranging mission, the more than 1,000-pound spacecraft is checking out the sun's closest planetary neighbor and beaming back pictures as well as information about how craters and the mysterious landscape were formed — and even, how the planet itself might have come together.
+MESSENGER was the first orbital mission around Mercury.
+More properly known as the MErcury Surface, Space ENvironment, GEochemistry, and Ranging mission, the more than 1,000-pound spacecraft checked out the sun's closest planetary neighbor and beamed back pictures as well as information about how craters and the mysterious landscape were formed — and even, how the planet itself might have come together.
 The mission came to an abrupt end on April 30, 2015, when the spacecraft, which had run out of fuel, crashed onto the planet's surface.

 Scientists were excited by the prospect of mapping Mercury's unseen side, because only one U.S. spacecraft had flown by Mercury before.
 Although Mariner 10 was a capable spacecraft, its flybys in 1974 and 1975 had only mapped parts of the planet.
 There was much more for Mercury to show us.